llFurtll/easy_json/README.md

 ### Standalone Validation

-If you only need to validate a JSON payload without the overhead of creating an object, use the generated static `validate` method.
+If you only need to validate a JSON payload without the overhead of creating an object, use the static `validate` method from the generated companion class (`UserJson`).

 ```dart
 final problems = UserJson.validate(badJson);